An Electric Hoist Makes Your Bulk Bag Unloader Safer

-Adding an electric hoist to a bulk bag unloader, however, changes the game.
+Adding electric hoist away bags to a bulk bag unloader, however, changes the game.

-Once the hoist is lowered, the operator connects each of the four corners with lifting loops.
+Once the hoist away bags are lowered, the operator connects each of the four corners with lifting loops.
 If you are comparing bulk bag unloaders, be sure to look for a model that includes the redundant safety clips which ensure the loops don't slip off the lifting frame.
 (Check out our free downloadable Bulk Bag Unloader Buying Guide for this and other details.)

 Electric Hoists Aid Bag Stretching

 A bulk bag unloader should unload consistently and fully.
 While it may help to add vibration and bag massagers (both offered with AZO's Modular System with short lead-times) often the bag has to be stretched as it empties so the product is fully unloaded.